 I’m ashamed but i’ve actually never owned leather shoes!
 And I call myself stylish, lol.

 I’m a bargain babe, but now i know that a bargain really isnt a bargain if what you get sucks as a product!
 It’s a rip-off!

 Again thanks alot for the advice!
-Love, Viviposted over 4 years ago
+Love, Viviposted almost 5 years ago

-It’s in the Franklin Mills Mall, i actually like it better than Cherry Hill Mallposted over 4 years ago
+It’s in the Franklin Mills Mall, i actually like it better than Cherry Hill Mallposted almost 5 years ago